AklimaRimi/who-s-talking/README.md

 ## Audio to numeric conversion
   ### Libraries: liborsa

   A training model can not be trained using an audio file and  computers understand the numeric value.
-For this conversion, I used librosa library.
-To do that I have to follow several things:
+For this conversion, I used the librosa library.
+To do that, I have to follow several things:

+mel_spec = librosa.feature.melspectrogram(y=audio, sr=sr, n_fft=fft_length, hop_length=hop_length, n_mels=num_mel_bins)

   1. I set the Sample_rate = 8000 because my audio sizes are 5 seconds.
-    2.
-    3.
-    4.
+  2. I used MelSpecttogram and amplitude_db to calculate pitch and decibel as numeric values of speech.

+    The spectrogram is a Short-time Fourier Transform used for non-periodic data.
+We know speech, and music can change over time.
+      We as human beings, can not differentiate 20000Hz and 22000Hz frequencies, frequencies sound.
+What Mel scale does, convert audio like listener listens to a speaker from a specific distance, and makes a range for frequencies.

+      So a Mel Spectrogram is a spectrogram where the frequencies are converted to the male scale.